priolo/jon-template/README.md

 The token is accessible in the [STORE auth](https://github.com/priolo/jon-template/blob/be1ebdb0cacddd049d0a6c78bf88dc0c152e4b55/src/stores/auth/store.js).
 I used cookies to avoid having to login again on "reload" *(it does not work with MSW)*
+> Cookies should only be used with HTTPS
 ```js
 import Cookies from 'js-cookie'